 OM is mentioned numerous times throughout Vedic literature, most commonly in its original form of AUM.

-The four principle Vedas, Rig, Sama, Yajur, and Atharva, expound on the knowledge of the entire creation.
+The four principal Vedas, Rig, Sama, Yajur, and Atharva, expound on the knowledge of the entire creation.
 It is said that all the knowledge of the four Vedas is contained in the Rig and all the knowledge of the Rig Veda is contained in its first syllable “A”.
 Thus by fully understanding this first syllable, which is the beginning of the mantra AUM, we can have knowledge of the entire creation.
 According to the ancient Puranic texts, AUM represents the union of the three main masculine deities and the forces within the Universe.
 “A” means Brahma (creation), “U” means Vishnu (maintenance), and “M” means Shiva (destruction).
 In the great Indian text the Bhagavad Gita, Krishna (the Divine) says, “Of words I am OM.”

 The Chandogya Upanishad opens with the recommendation to "let a man meditate on OM, the essence of all.”
 The Chandogya Upanishad also tells us that the gods took the song of OM unto themselves, thinking, "with this [song] we shall overcome the demons,” thus implying that OM inspires the good inclinations within each person.